Aviva Investors are calling for ‘no-go’ commitments from extractive mining companies to protect world heritage sites.

 Advocating for sustainability

-Aviva Investors has targeted 40 large, food producing and retailing companies with high exposure to antibiotic risk in an effort to encourage better practices and improved businesses.
+Nearly half of all antibiotics in the UK, two-thirds in Europe and 80 per cent in the US are given to livestock.
+Aviva Investors has targeted 40 large food producing and retailing companies with high exposure to antibiotic risk in an effort to encourage better practices.